The topic of this page is Diabetes and Diabetes Medications.

 There are six classes of medications that are known to lower the levels of glucose in the blood.
 These are:

-Sulfonylureas are used in the treatment of type 2 diabetes and act by stimulating the beta cells of the pancreas to release more insulin.
+Sulfonylureas are a class of diabetes medications used in the treatment of type 2 DM and act by stimulating the beta cells of the pancreas to release more insulin.
 First generation drugs in this class include:

 Third generation include Glimepiride.

 These drugs are to be taken once or twice a day and before a meal.
 Common side effects of this drug are:

 Meglitinides, also known as glinides, are a class of diabetes medications that are used to treat type 2 DM by stimulating the beta cells to release insulin.
 Drugs in this class are nateglinide (Starlix) and Repaglinide (Prandin).

 Meglitinides should be taken thirty minutes before eating.
 Common side effects include hypoglycemia, and weight gain.
 If taken with alcohol, side effects to watch out for are sickness, flushing and vomiting.

 Biguanides are oral antihyperglycemic drugs that are used to treat prediabetis or diabetes.

 These drugs lower the glucose levels in the blood by decreasing the amount of glucose produced by the liver and by making the cells more sensitive to insulin.
 A drug that belongs to this class is Metformin (Glucophage).